Alf Garnett

-Alfred Edward "Alf" Garnett is a fictional character from the British sitcom Till Death Us Do Part and its follow-on and spin-off series Till Death... and In Sickness and in Health.
+Alfred Edward Garnett is a fictional character from the British sitcom Till Death Us Do Part and its follow-on and spin-off series Till Death... and In Sickness and in Health.
 He also appeared in the chat show The Thoughts of Chairman Alf.
 The character was created by Johnny Speight and played by Warren Mitchell.

 In a 2001 poll conducted by Channel 4, Alf Garnett was ranked 49th on their list of the 100 Greatest TV Characters.

 Character

 History

 Alf Garnett was born in Wapping around 1917.
-Not much was known of Alf's parents but his father was sometimes mentioned negatively by Alf's wife Else, who said 'nobody knew what he was - some say he was a gyppo (gypsy).'
-It was also hinted that Alf had Jewish ancestry, though he always denied this and often referred to his religion as Church of England, 'same as Her Majesty the Queen', though he rarely attended services.
+Little is known of Alf's parents, but his father was sometimes mentioned negatively by Alf's wife Else, who said "nobody knew what he was – some say he was a gyppo (gypsy)."
+It was also hinted that Alf had Jewish ancestry, though he always denied this and often referred to his religion as Church of England, "same as Her Majesty the Queen", though he rarely attended services.
 He was unpopular as a youth and it was claimed he only began going out with Else, whom he had known since they were children, as a result of his mother's intervention.
 A two-year courtship followed during the early years of World War II and the pair married in 1941 (the film Till Death Us Do Part (1968) showed the couple marrying in 1939, but the actual series always stated them to have been married in 1941).
-Alf was called up for military service in 1940 but managed to avoid duty by claiming he was in a Reserved Occupation.
+Alf was called up for military service in 1940 but managed to avoid duty by claiming he was in a reserved occupation.
 In the series, however, Garnett claimed that he saw active service overseas during the war.
 Alf and Else had a daughter, Rita, by 1942 and raised her in the slums of Wapping at 25 Jamaica Street, where Alf worked on the docks and Else stayed at home and tended to the house.